bitrise-io/devcenter/_articles/jp/team-management/organizations/setting-up-azure-ad-sso-for-bitrise.md

 ## Configuring Bitrise as a SAML app

 A more intricate part of the procedure is to set up SAML between the Bitrise app and Azure AD.
-We will be jumping back and forth from the Bitrise Organization account to the Azure portal so make sure both pages are available.
-In practice what this means is the Organization owner should be logged into Bitrise and the Azure AD admin should be logged into Azure AD portal.
+We will be jumping back and forth from the Bitrise Workspace account to the Azure portal so make sure both pages are available.
+In practice what this means is the Workspace owner should be logged into Bitrise and the Azure AD admin should be logged into Azure AD portal.

 If you have followed the steps above, by now you should be on the Overview page of the added app where you can further configure your app.